shahendahatem/Full-Stack-Nanodegree/README.md

 ### By Shahenda Hatem

 ## Project Requirements
-The main task of this project is a reporting tool that uses information from a database called news that contain three tables :
+The main task of this project is a reporting tool that uses information from a database called news that contains three tables :

 1.The `authors table` includes information about the authors of articles.
 2.The `articles table` includes the articles themselves.